 1. Up to $207 ($138 x 1.5 = $207) with the President or designee’s approval–regardless of the number of people in the room (from EXCEPTION #1 above).

 To further clarify: If two official business travelers (it could be a colleague from another university) share a hotel room in a city with an allowed rate of $138, and the ROOM RATE is $250 per night, we are allowed to pay it–even though it exceeds $207 (150% of $138)–based on the following: $250 divided by 2 people = $125, which is lower than $138 (the allowable lodging rate).
-IT HAS TO BE APPROVED IN ADVANCE BY THE ASSISTANT VICE PRESIDENT FOR FINANCE AND CONTROLLER (as mentioned in EXCEPTION #2).
+IT HAS TO BE APPROVED IN ADVANCE BY THE ASSOCIATE VICE PRESIDENT FOR FINANCE (as mentioned in EXCEPTION #2).

 If TWO official business travelers share a hotel room in a city with an allowed rate of $138, and the ROOM RATE is $277 per night, which is $138.50 per person, we would be able to reimburse at only $138 per person (plus taxes on the $138)–NOT $138.50, which is 1/2 of the room rate.
 NOTE: UMW would be able to pay $138.50 ONLY IF DOA HAD GRANTED APPROVAL FOR THIS EXPENSE PRIOR TO THE TRAVEL (AS MENTIONED UNDER EXCEPTION #1 ABOVE).
 If THREE official business travelers share the same hotel room at $277 per night, UMW would be able to reimburse EACH traveler the full amount of $92.33 ($277 divided by 3 people = $92.33 per person) which is less than the $138 allowable rate.
-IT HAS TO BE APPROVED IN ADVANCE BY THE ASSISTANT VICE PRESIDENT FOR FINANCE AND CONTROLLER (as mentioned in EXCEPTION #2).
+IT HAS TO BE APPROVED IN ADVANCE BY THE ASSOCIATE VICE PRESIDENT FOR FINANCE (as mentioned in EXCEPTION #2).

 To be reimbursed for lodging expenses, your hotel receipt must: